fmmb/myservers-admin-scripts/README.md

     %sudo ALL=NOPASSWD: ALL, !NSHELLS, !NSU
     %staff ALL=NOPASSWD: /usr/bin/ipcs, /bin/kill

-Also add the users to the group, by adding the line of `/etc/group`
+Also add the users to the group, by adding the users to `/etc/group`.
+Example:

     staff:x:50:ccruz,cecoutinho,jfelicio,rafael,pjp